Skip to main content

 Larger counts use ranges

 The curve is cumulative.
 That means each range uses its own rate, then the ranges add up.For example, when a count goes above 100, the first 100 are still the base Builder range.
-Extra devices are priced by the next range, and later ranges only apply to the devices inside those later ranges.Checkout must link the public legal pages:Those pages govern the actual legal terms.
+Extra runtime/device units are priced by the next range, and later ranges only apply to the units inside those later ranges.Checkout must link the public legal pages:Those pages govern the actual legal terms.
 This docs page explains the product language so the checkout is easier to understand.